vercel/integrations/easycron/README.md

 # EasyCron integration

 EasyCron integration allows users to schedule recurring events.
-This extension is focused on simplicity and fast integration of crone jobs.
+This extension is focused on simplicity and fast integration of cron jobs.
 EasyCron integration features:

 - Familiar crontab syntax
 - Filter cron jobs by account or project